 On this page, we’ll go over what SMART marketing objectives are, why they matter, and four tips to help you set practical SMART goals.
 If you want to learn more about how to improve your marketing strategy, sign up for our Revenue Weekly newsletter to stay in the loop and savvy when it comes to online marketing and advertising!

 What are SMART marketing objectives?

 SMART stands for:

-Let’s look at each part to understand how SMART marketing objectives work.
+Let’s look at each part of the SMART acronym to understand how marketing objectives work.

 SMART goals are specific.
 Many companies make the mistake of creating generic or vague goals that have no direction.
 If your goals aren’t specific, you won’t know what you’re trying to achieve.